Ana-Gharibashvili/Team_project_FOP/README.md

 # Team_project_FOP

-   Ruby is a high-level programming language that is known for being simple and easy to use.
-It was created with the goal of making programming enjoyable and productive, so it's easy to read and understand.
+  For our project, we are working with Ruby, a high-level programming language designed to be simple, readable and enjoyable to use.
 Ruby supports different ways of writing code, such as object-oriented, procedural and functional programming.
-It's especially popular in web development, largely because of the Ruby on Rails framework which helps developers build web apps quickly.
+It's particularly well-known in web development, mainly due to the Ruby on Rails framework, which allows developers to build web applications quickly and efficiently.
+In this project, we will design and implement a simple interpreter for a programming language.
+The project will focus on creating and supporting a minimal subset of the language with an emphasis on basic constructs like variables, arithmetic, conditionals and iterative control flow.
+The interpreter will be capable of executing simple algorithms, serving as a proof of its functionality.

 # Algorithms